SANAT-01/Bitcoin-Price/README.md

 # Bitcoin-Price
-For predicting the prices of bitcoin in $
+For predicting the prices of bitcoin in $ using fbprophet, ARIMA, SARIMAX